Junie B. in Jingle Bells Batman Smells

 Prior experience is not required, but if you do have experience we want to know about it.
 You will be asked to fill out an audition form and tell us about your shows, roles and where you performed.
-If you happen to have a resume you are encouraged to bring it.
+If you happen to have a resume you are welcome to bring it.
 You also need to bring your calendar to note all of your conflicts.
 We will be taking your picture to help us remember you.

 We are going to need help with the construction of the show and with running the show in performance.
 If you want to help backstage, please let us know.
 We are also anxious to have family members and friends helping with the show.
-Willingness to help backstage, whether or not you are cast will not affect casting.
+Willingness to help backstage, whether or not you are cast will not affect casting, however.